johnpaulkee/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Remove-AzureRmSqlElasticJobStep.md

 ```

 ## DESCRIPTION
-Removes a job step from a job
+The **Remove-AzureRmSqlElasticJobStep** cmdlet removes a job step from a job

 ## EXAMPLES